 As an organization whose mission is to (state the mission of your organization in alignment to the purpose of the research), we know your true passion is fostering the brilliant minds of tomorrow.
 We admire your initiatives to fund projects that have greatly benefited the research community.

 We acknowledge the specific roles and responsibilities fulfilled by us in this partnership. (mention your roles and provisions to the funding point-wise).

-As you know letters of support can make or break a project’s chances of receiving funds, it is important to make sure that these letters are crafted scrupulously.
+As you know by now, letters of support can make or break the chances of your project receiving funds, it is important to make sure that these letters are crafted scrupulously.
 Make sure you follow these tips while gleaning your letter of support or writing one for another applicant.
 Let us know how this article helped you in formulating a letter of support for grant.
 You can also visit our Q&A forum for frequently asked questions related to different aspects of research writing and publishing answered by our team that comprises subject-matter experts, eminent researchers, and publication experts.